DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

    Whether to apply a clipped search region to search the marker.
 Useful when search region includes region outside of the image.

 - **Center X, Center Y**:
-   The coordinates of the Ring Region, measured from the center.
+   Ring Region coordinates, measured from the center.

 - **Inner Radius, Outer Radius**:
-   The dimensions of the ring region.
+   Ring region dimensions.

 Edge Marker Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~